jphaugla/crdb-terraform-ansible/README.md

 ## Security Notes
 - `firewalld` has been disabled on all nodes (cluster, haproxy and app).
-- A security group is created and assigned with ports 22, 8080 and 26257 opened to a single IP address.
+- A security group is created and assigned with ports 22, 8080, 3000 and 26257 opened to a single IP address.
 The address is configurable as an input variable (my-ip-address)

 ## Using the Terraform HCL
 To use the HCL, you will need to define an SSH Key -- that will be used for all VMs created to provide SSH access.
 This is simple in both Azure and AWS but a bit more difficult in GCP.
 In GCP, it was much easier to create the ssh key with the gcloud api than to do this in the UI.
+The main.tf file for each deployment has a key name as well as a full path to the SSH key file.

 ### Run this Terraform Script
 ```terraform